I’m a notorious email saver.

 How I Earned $22 Without Doing a Thing

-My new secret weapon is called Paribus — a tool that gets you money back for your online purchases.
+My new secret weapon is called Paribus — a tool that gets you money back for your online purchases from 25 major retailers you probably shop at all the time, including Walmart, Target Best Buy and Apple.

-Let’s say you purchase a toaster at Amazon for $20.
-The next week, Amazon drops the price to $15.
+Let’s say you purchase a toaster online from Walmart for $20.
+The next week, Walmart drops the price to $15.

-Like many retailers, Amazon offers a price guarantee for the first week or two after your purchase, so you’re entitled to a refund for the difference.
+Like many retailers, Walmart offers a price guarantee for the first week or two after your purchase, so you’re entitled to a refund for the difference.

 The only problem?